locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 Logging
 ~~~~~~~

-To view validation logs you may want to enable DEBUG level logging on the package org.locationtech.geomesa.convert
+To view validation logs you may want to enable DEBUG level logging on the package org.locationtech.geomesa.convert.

 Transactional Considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~